 When you choose to build your home, the first question you may ask is, “How much will it cost to build my home?”
 The second question may be whether you should choose a fixed price or cost plus contract.
 There are pros and cons to each, for both the buyer and the builder.
 In this article, Mueller Homes helps you examine whether you should build with a fixed price or cost plus contract and the pros/cons of each.

 Fixed price contracts are where the builder is contracted to construct the home at a set price.
 The buyer often likes this contract because there is a set amount (unless change orders are requested) for the entire construction process.
-Fixed price contracts provide clients a clear budgeting process, provided the specifications and allowances are clearly stated.
-In this model, the builder assumes the risk for any material and labor price fluctuations.
+Fixed price contracts provide clients a clear budgeting process, provided there are detailed specifications and allowances are not overly vague.

-Completed drawings with clear specifications are essential to the fixed price process.
-Here is where we strongly advise you to contract either your builder or architect to work with you to provide detailed specifications.
+Completed drawings with detailed specifications are essential to the fixed price process.
+Vague specifications are far from transparent and often make comparing bids an apples-to-oranges process.
+Here is where we strongly advise you to contract either your builder or architect to work with you to create detailed specifications.
 Detailed specifications ensure you’re comparing apples to apples and preferences will be priced into the project.
 There may be allowances for some items, but detailed specifications make sure those allowances are in line with your expectations and preferences.
 We discuss the consistency of design and selections later in this book as well.

 - Pros – the Fixed Price model provides a relative certainty of costs, adherence to a defined budget, and the builder is incentivized to efficiently procure and execute the project.

 - Cons – the Fixed Price model means that the homeowner must make most of the selections in advance before final pricing can be provided and work can begin.